 In addition to the employment letter, you’ll also need to provide pay stubs going back at least a month.

-You may be thinking, why does my credit score matter when looking for a rental apartment?
+You may wonder why my credit score matters when looking for a rental apartment.
 After all, you’re not planning to take out a loan or anything.
-The truth is, that a good credit score is still important.
+The truth is that a good credit score is still important.
 Your landlord will want to pull your credit as part of their screening process.
 Doing so will allow them to see how you’ve managed money in the past and whether you might be a responsible tenant.
 Every landlord is different, but most will want to see a score above 600.
 A low score doesn’t necessarily mean you won’t get the rental.
-But it does mean the landlord will have to consider others things in your rental application, like your savings or employment verification.
+But it does mean the landlord will have to consider other things in your rental application, like your savings or employment verification.

 Not every landlord requires a reference letter from your previous landlord.
 But they will want some proof that you’re not likely to cause problems and will pay your rent on time each month.
 If this is your first-ever rental, you may be able to get away with using a reference letter from a previous employer, a teacher, or someone else of good standing who can vouch for you.